cloudmesh-community/book/chapters/prg/python/python-matplotlib.md

 plt.show()
 ```

-Additionally we can add the sine line to out line graph by entering the
+Additionally, we can add the sine line to outline graph by entering the
 following.

 ```python